 In 1989 and 1990, as an International Affairs fellow of the Council on Foreign Relations, I served as special assistant for policy in the Office of Soviet Union Affairs in the U.S. Department of State, and as temporary political attache at the U.S. Embassy in Moscow.
 While in the Soviet Union I monitored local elections in Russia, Belarus, and Latvia.
-In 2001-2002 I returned to Russia as a private citizen to serve as staff consultant to the municipal research and training center Dialog, and advisor to the mayor of the Russian city of Novgorod the Great.
+In 2001-2002 I returned to Russia as a private citizen to serve as staff consultant to the municipal research and training center Dialog, and advisor to the mayor of Novgorod the Great.

 My postdoctoral awards include two Fulbright awards (one to Russia and one to Ukraine), a Thornton D. Hooper International Affairs Fellowship at the Foreign Policy Research Institute, as well as research awards from the National Council for Eurasian and East European Research, the Kennan Institute for Advanced Russian Studies in Washington, D.C., and the Hoover Institution at Stanford University.